grislyeye/three-meet/book/equipment/wealth.md

 # Wealth

 Wealth is measured in consumable treasures and containers for coins or jewels, such as pouches of coins and gold statues.
-These are rated using [usage die](/rules/usage.md).
+These are also items rated using [usage die](/rules/usage.md).

 For example, you might have a d4 small pouch for of copper pieces or 6 pouches stuffed full of gold coins (d6 each).